pypi/warehouse/docs/development/getting-started.rst

   Refer to the tip under :ref:`running-warehouse-containers` section for more details.

-"no space left on device" when using ``docker-compose``
+"no space left on device" when using ``docker compose``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:command:`docker-compose` may leave orphaned volumes during teardown.
+:command:`docker compose` may leave orphaned volumes during teardown.
 If you run into the message "no space left on device", try running the following command (assuming Docker >= 1.9):